hardbyte/rpython-post/readme.md

 only able to do simple tasks like addition.
 I won't go into any depth to describe why we want a virtual machine, but it is worth noting that many languages including Java and Python make this decision to compile to an intermediate bytecode representation and then execute that with a virtual machine.
-Alternatives are compiling directly to native machine code like the V8 javascript engine, or at the other end of the spectrum executing an abstract syntax tree - although that isn't very fashionable outside of command shells.
+Alternatives are compiling directly to native machine code like (earlier versions of) the V8 JavaScript engine, or at the other end of the spectrum executing an abstract syntax tree - which is what the [Truffle approach to building VMs](https://blog.plan99.net/graal-truffle-134d8f28fb69) is based on.

 We are going to keep things very simple.
 We will have a stack where we can push and pop values, we will only support floats, and our VM will only implement a few very basic operations.